theAvocadoCoder/100-days-of-code/log.md

 ### Day 96: November 23rd, Saturday

 **Today's Progress**:
 1. Worked on the daily bingo chat feature.
-Moved pubsub logoc into a store so new messages are accessibl globally on the site.
+Moved pubsub logoc into a store so new messages are accessible globally on the site.

 ### Day 97: November 24th, Sunday

 **Today's Progress**:
-1. Fixed a bug that tried to use user data before ithad been fetched, and another that was attempting to connect with the ably channels before the user was signed in.
+1. Fixed a bug that tried to use user data before it had been fetched, and another that was attempting to connect with the ably channels before the user was signed in.
 2. Currently stuck trying to figure out why I'm having a mongo server selection error again.